anagaomy/ics32_assignment3/README.txt

 Available program commands:

-    'L' - List the contents of the user specified directory.
+    'PO'    - Publish a post online
     'C'     - Create a new file in the specified directory.
-    'O' - Open an existing file of the type DSU
+    'O'     - Open an existing file of the type DSU 'L'     - List the contents of the user specified directory.
     'D'     - Delete the file.
     'R'     - Read the contents of a file.
     'Q'     - Quit the program.

 Options of the 'L' command: